GabeStah/dgraph-reddit/hugo/content/_index.md

 }
 ```

 As we already saw above, Dgraph's GraphQL+- engine can accept JSON data within mutations, so we just need to create a helper function that can efficiently extract this data and push it to a Dgraph mutation.
-However, as discussed these are rather large files, so we cannot simply load them into memory and try reading their content.
-The solution?
-We'll be using [Node Streams](https://nodejs.org/api/stream.html)!
+However, since these are rather large files, we cannot simply load and read their content from memory.
+The solution we'll be using is [Node Streams](https://nodejs.org/api/stream.html).

 A stream in Node is a rather abstract concept that is used throughout the standard library.
 Conceptually, a stream is a collection of data similar to an array or object, with one major caveat: Stream data is _temporal_ since it mutates over time.
 So, in the case of reading the data from our 2+ GB file, we don't have to read it all at once and hold the data in memory, but we'll instead use a stream that will slowly trickle the data in over time in chunks, which we'll then process as needed.